Conflict now a top priority

 Almost two years after the start of the Gaza conflict, US President Donald Trump has presented a comprehensive peace plan for the Middle East.
 He has made the conflict a top priority, saying that a solution is "more than very close".
 His plan comprises 20 points and is intended to show a path to a stable solution between Israelis and Palestinians.

-The US President welcomed Netanyahu to the White House on Monday with the statement that "everyone wants to make the deal".
-And in the course of the meeting with the Israeli head of government, he made the conflict surrounding Gaza and Hamas a top priority.
+The US President welcomed Netanyahu to the White House on Monday with the statement that "everyone wants to make the deal" - and ultimately made the conflict surrounding Israel and Hamas a top priority in the course of the meeting with the Israeli head of government.

 Trump sets clear conditions

-Instead of the originally planned 21 points, Trump finally published 20 points to restore calm in the region - and thus take a significant step closer to his fervent wish for the Nobel Peace Prize.
-All hostages are to be released within 72 hours if an agreement is reached, and there is to be no more fighting.
+Instead of the originally planned 21 points, Trump finally published 20 points to restore calm in the region - and thus take a significant step towards his fervent wish for the Nobel Peace Prize.
+He demanded this: All hostages should be released within 72 hours if an agreement is reached, and there should be no more fighting to achieve this.

 "Nobody will be forced to leave Gaza"

-It is important for the parents of the hostages killed to get their children back.
-Trump calls the plan: "Peace in the Middle East".
-According to Trump, this should last "forever".
+It is also important for the parents of the hostages killed to get their children back.
+Trump calls the plan "Peace in the Middle East".
+This should last "forever", said the US President in his statement to the press.

 The Israeli army is to withdraw from the destroyed coastal strip in several stages, while Hamas terrorists who want to leave Gaza are to be given free passage.
 "No one will be forced to leave Gaza," it continued, referring to the previously feared forced resettlement of the Palestinian civilian population.